mundialis/github-workflows/README.md

 ## Python Publishing

-The python publish workflow creats a wheel and uploads it to release assets.
+The python publish workflow creates a wheel and uploads it to release assets.
 Also the python package is published on PyPI or test PyPI.

 To use this workflow in the repo the **secrets** `TEST_PYPI_API_TOKEN` or